 Join us for this quick hitting, informative event

 Baker Tilly serves not-for-profits of all types and sizes.
-So whether you operate a healthcare organization, educational institution, foundation, social service agency, private club, church or other type of not-for-profit, we are here to support your mission.
+So whether you operate an educational institution, healthcare organization, foundation, social service agency, private club, church or other type of not-for-profit, we are here to support your mission.
 By attending this workshop, you’ll gain access to specialized expertise in topics critical to the financial and operational health of your organization including:

 - GAAP and financial reporting changes for not-for-profits